 If you’re in high school, talk with your teachers to see what VET courses are available.
 Students in years 11-12 (and year 10) can check out the course guide.

 Registered Training Organisations (RTOs)

 VET courses are delivered and assessed by Registered Training Organisations (RTOs) all over Australia.
 The RTO that’s right for you in Tassie comes down to the course you’re wanting to do, where you’re living in the state, and the availability of training spots.
-When you’re in school, the majority of VET is delivered by the Tasmanian Secondary Colleges RTO, or Guildford Young College RTO.
+When you’re in school, the majority of VET is delivered by the Department for Education, Children and Young People RTO or Guildford Young College RTO.
 Some is delivered by TasTAFE too.
 But the bulk of TasTAFE VET delivery is for post school learners.
 There are also private RTOs that deliver VET too.
 If you’re doing an apprenticeship or traineeship, it will also depend on a few factors including who your employer wants to use.